Chester

 Whilst preparing to renew his license, Neil received a letter, which he explained, outlined how no license would be granted, regardless of any fresh applications.

-Neil added: "It's very clear, isn't it, that they're saying we are not giving you a licence.
+He added: "It's very clear, isn't it, that they're saying we are not giving you a licence.
 We're not going to allow this to be here.
+It isn't a compromise at all."

-"We want to work with making the city beautiful and more lovely; I really believe we are.
-The better the environment, the cleaner the environment, the better we do.
+Neil emphasised his willingness to meet all "reasonable requests.", as he said: "We want to work with making the city beautiful and more lovely; I really believe we are.

 Olga makes all of the cakes fresh each morning (Nub News)